-- a) ensure that temporary and high visibility fencing will be erected to restrict access to exclusion zones.
+- ensure that temporary and high visibility fencing will be erected to restrict access to exclusion zones.
 Temporary fencing must be of a design appropriate to deter the passage of vehicles or placement of construction materials, equipment and waste, in exclusion zones where accidental incursion could reasonably occur; - b) implement measures to prevent the spread or establishment of new or additional weed species, soil or plant pathogens into these exclusion zones as a result of construction; - c) implement stormwater management measures to prevent the unintentional diversion or discharge of stormwater during both construction and operation over exclusion zones; and - d) implement targeted measures for managing construction impacts to Cryptic Forest Twiner and Clear Milkvine associated with dust, sedimentation and erosion.

 Action Timing Status Compliance evidence 6.1 Implement protection measures: (a) Fencing of exclusion zones During construction Compliant Exclusions zones installed prior to clearing.
 Exclusion delineation to be maintained until construction completion.
-Environmental surveillance checklist documenting compliance. (b) Prevent spread of weeds, soil or pathogens During construction Compliant CEMP measures include implementation of Roads and Maritime best practice measures detailed in the biodiversity guidelines.
+Environmental surveillance checklist documenting compliance. (b) Prevent spread of weeds, soil or pathogens During construction Compliant CEMP measures include implementation of TfNSW best practice measures detailed in the biodiversity guidelines.
 Including plant wash down prior to entry onto site and separation and segregation of weed infested topsoil.
-Environmental surveillance checklist documenting compliance. (c) Stormwater measures to prevent discharge of stormwater during construction and operation over exclusion zones Detailed design and during construction Compliant Detailed design includes the retention and treatment of road runoff adjacent to sensitive areas.
+Environmental surveillance checklist documenting compliance.

+(c) Stormwater measures to prevent discharge of stormwater during construction and operation over exclusion zones Detailed design and during construction Compliant Detailed design includes the retention and treatment of road runoff adjacent to sensitive areas.
 CEMP measures include implementation of best practice erosion and sediment controls during construction.
-Environmental surveillance checklist documenting compliance

-Acti on Timing Status Compliance evidence (d) Implement target measures to manage construction impacts to threatened flora.
+Environmental surveillance checklist documenting compliance (d) Implement target measures to manage construction impacts to threatened flora.
 During construction Compliant Directly and indirectly impacted threatened flora removed from site through implementation of Threatened Flora Management Plan.
 CEMP includes best practice measures to manage dust and erosion and sedimentation impacts.
 Environmental surveillance checklist documenting compliance.
-Progressive revegetation to be undertaken to provide dense ground cover that excludes weeds.
+Progressive revegetation to be a redeated as the service of the product of the service of the servi be undertaken to provide dense ground cover that excludes weeds.
 Revegetation checklists maintained monthly.
 6.2 Monitor In-situ Roadside Threatened Flora Every 6 months for the first two years and then yearly for 5 years.
-Compliant - (Refer to Yr 2 operational phase Threatened flora monitoring report (Nov 2018) Summary of roadside threatened plant monitoring prepared and included in the annual translocation monitoring report
+Compliant - (Monitoring completed in Jan 2021) Summary of roadside threatened plant monitoring was included in the 2022 annual EPBC Compliance Report Appendix 1.